 This time in my life was pushing me find my voice and I was more than opposed to being heard for my take on identity.

-Specifically in my Race and Ethnicity in Psychology class I wrote a reeking research paper on what defined black culture called ‘Scraping Together a New Culture’.
-I interviewed my friends black,white, and Hispanic, researched blackness, and still managed to halfheartedly write this paper, which should have held much more weight if only I put in the effort.
+Specifically my Race and Ethnicity in Psychology class, I wrote a reeking research paper on what defined black culture called ‘Scraping Together a New Culture’.
+I interviewed my friends - black,white, and Hispanic.
+I researched blackness, and still managed to halfheartedly write this paper, which should have held much more weight, if only I put in the effort.

 The issue was that my opinions on the subject were not solid in themselves.
 I couldn’t answer any of the questions I was asking.
 I do believe my take on the Black body was obscure and detached.